azhang/blepcoin/_posts/2018-09-01-unification.md

 [rpc.py](https://github.com/unification-com/haiku-node-prototype/blob/786702197ad2f287c437959b46e31da5c159117f/haiku_node/rpc.py): This file works between the `haiku` executable and the Data Provider's data.
 For the proof of concept, [UnificationDataFactory](https://github.com/unification-com/haiku-node-prototype/blob/786702197ad2f287c437959b46e31da5c159117f/haiku_node/data/factory.py) looks like it only reads from a sqlite3 database.

-There are several other helper files in the repo, including those for interacting with the EOS blockchain, encryption, and checking whether a UApp is valid.
+There are several other helper files in the repo, including those for interacting with the blockchain, encryption, and checking whether a UApp is valid.

 ----